oxford-pharmacoepi/MegaStudy/IncidencePrevalence Shiny/README.md

 ```

 Please create a “data” folder on the same level as the .Rproj and put
-the following three csv files into it (or multiples if you have several
+the following five csv files into it (or multiples if you have several
 databases): “snapshot\_”dbName”.csv, “dbName”\_Incidence.csv,
 “dbName”\_Prevalence.csv, “incidence_attrition_dbName”.csv, and
 “prevalence_attrition_dbName”.csv.
 You can also put folders into the